the-whale-dev/cellframe-android-wallet/README.md

 ## Building App Instance

 To build the app to run on your Android device without debugging tools you need to do the following:
+1) If on Windows clone or move the project to a folder so that it has the shortest possible path e.g. C:\X\
-1) Open a command prompt and cd into {PROJECT}/android
+2) Open a command prompt and cd into {PROJECT}/android
-2) Run gradlew assembleRelease
+3) Run gradlew assembleRelease
-3) Wait for release .apk to get created
+4) Wait for release .apk to get created
-4) Download/Move the app-release.apk from the {PROJECT}/android/app/build/outputs/app-release.apk to your Android device
+5) Download/Move the app-release.apk from the {PROJECT}/android/app/build/outputs/app-release.apk to your Android device
-5) Install the .apk on your device by opening it on your device
+6) Install the .apk on your device by opening it on your device

 ## Other Information
 This project uses a modified version of the demlabs [cellframe-tool-sign](https://gitlab.demlabs.net/cellframe/cellframe-tool-sign) project which has had JNI wrappers added so that it is functional with Android devices.
 You can see the modified code [here](https://github.com/the-whale-dev/cellframe-android-wallet-misc)